-I didn't fancy Hugh Peters!
-He was real enough, confound his impudence!
-I swear his face was powdered, some playhouse impersonation to trick me!
+I didn't fancy the fellow!
+He was real enough though I swear his face was powdered -some playhouse impersonation to trick me!

 Shush, Elijah, enough of this.

 (The JUDGE draws GERTRUDE onto his lap.)

 What a nuisance you are, Gertie, my girl.
 And what a saucy little hide you have!